yujianyuanhaha/Radar-DQN/README.md

         pip install --ignore-installed --upgrade  https://storage.googleapis.com/tensorflow/linux/cpu/tensorflow-1.5.1-cp27-none-linux_x86_64.whl

     ```
     where *RadarDQN* is self-defined name.
+For other tensorflow version, refer to [tensorflow build .whl](https://github.com/lakshayg/tensorflow-build).

 6. then type ```matlab``` to start, after that ```XQuartz``` is launched and then Matlab is launched.
 7. after that, remember to add in the PATH of tensorflow by